ibrahimyzc/ibrahimyzc/README.md

 ## Projects
 I’m working on several projects in numerical analysis, data science, and machine learning.
 Feel free to check out my repositories for projects like:
-- Numerical ODE and PDE simulations using MATLAB and FreeFEM++.
+- Numerical ODE and PDE simulations using MATLAB, FreeFEM++, and deal.II.
 - Machine learning projects from graduate coursework
 - Data science and machine learning projects from the IBM Data Science Professional Certificate
 - Machine learning projects from the Mathematics for Machine Learning and Data Science Specialization